 Alligator Tail

 Alligator tail is a popular dish made with tender and flavorful alligator meat.
 It’s often served with a side of garlic mashed potatoes and sautéed spinach.
-(See Also: Where to Eat Steak in Singapore?
-Ultimate Guide)
+(See Also: Where to Eat in Shinjuku at Night?
+Top Dining Spots)

 Alligator Sausage